mamallama/blackjack/README.md

 The Blackjack Advisor will take care of the rest.

 ###### DISCLAIMER
-Blackjack Advisor is not responsible for gambling debts, loan shark induced stress, suicidal thoughts, and/or irrational behavior.
+Blackjack Advisor is not responsible for gambling debts, loan shark-induced stress, suicidal thoughts, and/or irrational behavior.

 :shipit: Gambling addiction?
 Call 1-888-get-help